MrMicrowaveOven/zadt/README.md

 #### Universe

 An universe is a Euclidean coordinate system that can be any number of dimensions.
 When initialized, you can specify how many dimensions you want it, or you can leave it blank to have infinite dimensions.
+Once a dimension is set, all objects in it are limited to that many dimensions.
+A universe of infinite dimensions has no restrictions, and can hold objects of any number of dimensions.

 Within the universe, you can create Points and Spheres (though the more proper term is HyperSphere, more on that later).
 The only two functions are #add_point(coordinates) and #add_sphere(radius, center).
 Both will check to ensure that the number of dimensions matches the universe (if the universe has a finite number of dimensions).